Open to Imports

 Accreditation:

 The CFIA oversees, monitors and enforces the requirements of the Canada Organic Regime using a third-party service delivery model that includes conformity verification bodies, certification bodies and organic operators.
 (List of conformity verification bodies).
-Currently, there are three conformity verification bodies:
+Currently, there are two conformity verification bodies:

 Committee on Accreditation for Evaluation of Quality (CAEQ)